Services

 • Slower time-to-value compared to buying ready-made tools

-This includes robust internal governance such as model audit trails, access control policies, and approval workflows for AI-generated outputs used to inform production decisions.
+This includes strong internal governance such as model audit trails, access control policies, and approval workflows for AI-generated outputs used to inform production decisions.

-Many Manufacturing AI projects fail here when teams create an impressive demo but something that is not robust enough to survive real production environments.
+Many Manufacturing AI projects fail here when teams create an impressive demo but something that is not solid enough to survive real production environments.

 When the Build Approach Works Best